rayhern/django-table-sharding/README.md

 When running migrations the normal migration will run as normal, and then changes to source table, will be applied to all shards in the database.

+You also must declare your sharded models in this way...ShardedModel inherits from models.Model.

+    from django_table_sharding.managers import ShardedModel

+    class Person(ShardedModel):
+        etc...

 Before deploying to production please make sure everything fits your needs.

 Example Usage